Great argus: Description

 The great argus is a brown-plumaged pheasant with a blue head and neck, rufous red upper breast, black hair-like feathers on the crown and nape, and red legs.

 Unusual among Galliformes, the great argus has no uropygial gland.

 Male and female plumage

 The male is one of the largest of all pheasants, measuring 160–200 cm in total length, including a tail of 105–143 cm, and weighing 2.04–2.72 kg.
 Males have very long tail feathers and huge, broad and greatly elongated secondary wing feathers decorated with large eyespots.
 Young males develop their adult plumage in their third year.

 Females are smaller and duller than males, with shorter tails and fewer eyespots.
 They measure 72–76 cm in total length, including a tail of 30–36 cm, and weighs 1.59–1.7 kg.

+Male argus feathers (bulu ruai or kuai) are coveted among Dayak people across Borneo to adorn the ketapu or lelanjang headdress worn during festivals (gawai).

 Behaviour

 Diet

 It feeds on the forest floor in early morning and evening.